-Let me start this article by sharing my absolute admiration for Christopher Avery and his work.
+Before going into what the responsibility state is, let me start by sharing my absolute admiration for Christopher Avery and his work.

-If I should name one thing that changed my life completely I wouldn’t hesitate for a second – undoubtedly it is the Responsibility Process.
+If I named one thing that changed my life completely, I wouldn’t hesitate for a second – undoubtedly, it is the Responsibility Process.

 I would recommend that you hear Christopher himself explaining it, but if you are curious to get a quick walk-through, here it is:

-To clarify things, let’s imagine the following situation: Your spouse wakes up in the morning, dresses up for work and goes out through the door, only to find out that it was left unlocked whole night, which exposed you and your family to risk from being robbed.
-They are 100% sure that you were the last to come home and therefore you were the one who should have locked the door.
+To clarify things, let’s imagine the following situation: Your spouse wakes up in the morning.
+Dresses up for work and goes out through the door, only to find out that it was left unlocked the whole night, exposing you and your family to risk from being robbed.
+They are 100% sure that you were the last to come home, and therefore you were the one who should have locked the door.

 Then they ask you: Why didn’t you lock the door last night?
 If you are the DENIAL type of guy, you would first think (or say):

-This is a natural thought in a situation like that, but is it the desired state of mind?
+Shame is a natural feeling in a situation like that, but is it the desired state of mind?
 No!
 Especially if you keep forgetting to lock the door.

 After being threatened by your spouse that they would leave you if you didn’t change your behavior, you start locking the door diligently every night.
 You curse about it, but you do it because you were issued an ultimatum.

-Thinking like that puts your brain in a prison.
+Thinking like that puts your brain in prison.
 If you do things that you don’t want to but have to, you are probably not happy.
-If you get very very unhappy, you would reach the state where you just stop caring and you would go with the flow.
+If you get very, very unhappy, you reach the state where you stop caring, and you would go with the flow.
 Your body would be doing things, but your mind would be floating someplace nicer where it wouldn’t feel so much pain.
-This is where you mind-quit.
+You will mind-quit.

 Unfortunately, not many people tend to go to responsibility fast.
-They usually linger between states and only a small group is able to climb the stairs, but the reality is that Responsibility is the only state of mind where progress happens.
+They usually linger between states, and only a small group manages to climb the stairs.
+The reality is, however, that Responsibility is the only state of mind where progress happens.

-The thing is that the process of ongoing improvement is only possible when all parties come from the perspective of “Responsibility” and ask themselves the question “What can I do to make things just a little bit better?”
+The thing is that ongoing improvement is only possible when all parties come from the perspective of “Responsibility”.
+In this sense, the reaction to issues should be asking themselves the question “What can I do to make things just a little bit better?”.

 As shown in the diagram above, acting out of responsibility is at the core of the Kaizen culture.
 If you want to embrace lean, try mastering the responsibility process first.
 It’s a non-sufficient, but a necessary condition.